Performance Review Program for Initial Licensure (PRPIL)

 16. How will my portfolio be returned to me?

 Paper portfolios will be returned by mail once all relevant paperwork has been completed.
 Your completion certificate and your mentor's PDP certificate will be inside the front pocket.
 If you prefer to pick up your portfolio, please notify our office.

-Electronic portfolios on CD, DVD, or thumb drive will not be returned unless specifically requested.
+Electronic portfolios on CD, DVD, or USB flash drive will not be returned unless specifically requested.
 Your completion certificate and your mentor's PDP certificate will be mailed to you.
 If you prefer to pick up your electronic portfolio, please notify our office.

 17. How do I apply for an Initial license with the ESE Office of Educator Licensure?